Please wait while the formulary information is being retrieved.

 Therapeutic class: Antineoplastics

-Inavolisib, a kinase inhibitor, is an antineoplastic agent.
+Inavolisib, a phosphatidylinositol 3-kinase (PI3K) inhibitor, is an antineoplastic agent.

 No enhanced Uses information available for this drug.